Bolsonaro fights for political future in Brazil electoral court

 The outlook appears bleak for Bolsonaro, a career politician who was until recently Brazil's most powerful man.

-His lawyer told Reuters this week that his polarizing client faces an "unfavorable" climate from the country's media, politicians and judicial classes.
+Tarcisio Vieira, Bolsonaro's lawyer, told Reuters this week that his polarizing client faces an "unfavorable" climate from the country's media and the political and judicial classes.

-Bolsonaro went to the Senate on Wednesday and later told reporters that he hoped Benedito Gonçalves, the lead justice in the case, would vote to keep his political future alive.
+On Thursday, Vieira told the court that if Bolsonaro misspoke during the meeting with ambassadors, he should be fined rather than losing his right to stand in elections.

 If the TSE rules against Bolsonaro, the 68-year-old could find himself unable to run for public office until 2030.
-That may not be the end of his troubles as he also faces multiple criminal investigations that could put him behind bars.
+That may not be the end of his troubles, though, as he also faces multiple criminal investigations that could put him behind bars.

-Bolsonaro still retains significant support from his right-wing supporters, but many in Brazil have tired of his scorched-earth politics that culminated in the storming of government buildings in Brasilia on Jan.
-8 by thousands of his supporters.
+Much of Brazil appears eager to move on from the fire and brimstone of the Bolsonaro years.

-Many in Bolsonaro's former right-wing coalition are already preparing for a future without the former army captain.
-Some allies are openly placing their hopes in other conservative leaders, such as Sao Paulo Governor Tarcisio Freitas and Minas Gerais Governor Romeu Zema.
+Some of his former conservative allies are now publicly pinning their hopes on other right-wingers - such as Sao Paulo Governor Tarcisio Freitas and Minas Gerais Governor Romeu Zema - while others in the Bolsonaro clan, including his wife and lawmaker sons, may also harbor their own presidential ambitions.

 ((Gabriel.Stargardter@thomsonreuters.com; +55 21998116099; Reuters Messaging: gabriel.stargardter.thomsonreuters.com@reuters.net))